secretagentan/w07d04_mongoose_tutorial/readme.md

 Now run the app with `node server.js` to see the result!

-We'll create two users using the User method from before, along with the default save method from Mongoose:
+We'll create another user using the User method from before, along with the default save method from Mongoose:

 ```javscript
 var User = require( './models/user' );